EvaluationContext/evaluationcontext.github.io/_posts/2025-01-26-deneb-force-directed.md

 ## GraphFrame

-We need to add a extra table `accessToObjectEdges`{:.console} to the previous code from the previous post to power the visual, which is a triplet form of the graph. `accessToObjectEdges.accessToObjectGroupId`{:.console} will be used to label all nodes that inherits permission from a objects (Workspace, Report, Semantic Model) role so we can trim unnecessary nodes from subgraphs.
+We need to add a extra table `accessToObjectEdges`{:.txt} to the previous code from the previous post to power the visual, which is a triplet form of the graph. `accessToObjectEdges.accessToObjectGroupId`{:.txt} will be used to label all nodes that inherits permission from a objects (Workspace, Report, Semantic Model) role so we can trim unnecessary nodes from subgraphs.

 ```python
 g.triplets.createOrReplaceTempView("triplets")